Best Online Nursing Programs in Oklahoma (2026)

 How does Nursing pay in Oklahoma compare to other states?

-Oklahoma offers competitive entry-level wages, though median salaries are currently 18.2% below the national trend.
+Oklahoma offers competitive wages for nursing professionals, reflected in the state-specific Bureau of Labor Statistics median salaries shown below.
 This makes Oklahoma a strong choice for students looking to maximize their ROI after graduation.

 What is the primary licensing board for nursing in Oklahoma?